DJJugglesJ/AI-Installer/docs/quickstart_models.md

 - Turbo: use `Stable Diffusion XL Turbo (FP16)` for low-latency tests with **4–6 steps** and CFG **2–3**.
 - Sampler defaults: `DPM++ SDE Karras` or `Euler a`; start at **30–35 steps** (base) and **20 steps** (refiner) for quality renders.
 - LoRA pairing: SDXL LoRAs in `~/AI/LoRAs/` are picked up by WebUI automatically, just like SD1.5, and can be mixed with the refiner pipeline.
+- GPU prompts during install will recommend NVIDIA drivers when applicable and surface ROCm/oneAPI/DirectML notes for AMD/Intel/WSL users so you can pick a safe default before downloading larger assets.

 ## LoRA installation
 - Run the LoRA helper directly or from the launcher menu to pull curated or CivitAI LoRAs into `~/AI/LoRAs/`: